On This Page

 Vehicle Accessible Camping

-There are three separate campgrounds in this park Silvertip at 42 km (43 sites), Ross Lake at 60 km (88 sites) and a horse camp at 54 km with 11 pull-through sites (near Whitworth Meadows).
+There are three frontcountry campgrounds in this park: Silvertip Campground at 42 km (43 sites), Ross Lake Campground at 60 km (88 sites) and Whitworth Horse Campground at 54 km that has 11 pull-through sites with corrals/hitching posts.
+There are no sites in this park with electrical, water or sewer hookups.

 There is parking available for two vehicles at each site.
 There is no extra parking available.

-If there are no staff to direct you to a campsite, choose a site with no camping receipt posted on the campsite number post; staff will come around to collect fees.
+If there are no staff to direct you to a campsite, choose an unreserved site with no camping receipt posted on the campsite number post; staff will come around to collect fees.
 Cash is the only form of payment accepted onsite.

-The gates to each campground listed above are closed and locked during the winter months only (October to May) yearly.
+The gates to each campground are closed and locked during the winter months (October to May).